 An 86-83 lead with 4:23 remaining would certainly suggest this game would be shaping up to be ending on an all-time classic finish after starting off so sluggishly, but that would be uncharacteristic of the play in this series.
 Bird took over, making a shot and then drawing a charge to give his team another possession, which ended with him making a jump shot at the free throw line after running around several screens.
 This would extend the lead to seven; back to where the Rockets had been at halftime.
 The Rockets would make their next basket, and then a short defensive stand by both teams would culminate with Malone hitting two free throws after a foul, and cutting the lead back to three.
 Maxwell would score twice, and after a strong defensive stand by the Celtics, they would masterfully move the ball around the perimeter to the open shooter, and let him make a play.
 He had Reid draped all over him on the closeout, but Bird’s jump shot didn’t fail him.

 The Rockets were just woefully impotent, as their rough, slow-paced brand of basketball would be fully exposed by the well-rounded Celtics machine.
 Bird’s 15.3 points and 15.3 rebounds per game averages in this seres are impressive, and his 15.3 rebounds per game would be the highest rebounding average of all five Finals series he played in, but it is hard to argue against Maxwell deserving Finals MVP.
-Bird’s performances in the first two games were spectacular, and I’d even excuse his lack of scoring or efficiency in Game 3 due to his activity in other ways that led to the blowout win, but Games 4 and 5 were all Maxwell, and it was also Maxwell who opened the floor up for Bird and the rest of the offense for Game 6 by virtue of the Rockets defense being forced to focus on him intently when he had the ball anywhere near the rim.
+Bird’s performances in the first two games were spectacular, and I’d even excuse his lack of scoring or efficiency in Game 3 due to his activity in other ways that led to the blowout win, but Games 4 and 5 were all Maxwell.
+Maxwell also opened the floor up for Bird and the rest of the offense in Game 6 by virtue of the Rockets defense being forced to focus on him intently when he had the ball anywhere near the rim.

 You can certainly argue Bird should have won the award for establishing the tone and controlling the offense as the secondary ball-handler behind Archibald, as Bird’s seven assists per game in this Finals actually led both teams.
-Archibald’s somewhat disappointing performance, as he only averaged 10.3 points on 36.4% from the field, while also contributing only 5.5 assists to 2.6 turnovers, can be explained by a compromised ankle, and great defensive pressure from the Rockets backcourt.
-This prolonged the series, as did Reid’s impressive defense on Bird, but great players adjust and perform when they’re most needed, and that’s exactly what Bird did by hitting the three to regain the Celtics six-point lead with barely a minute left in the series.
-It was a big moment, but without Maxwell’s defense, rebounding, and efficient scoring, the Celtics may have never even been in that situation.
+Archibald had a disappointing performance, only averaging 10.3 points on 36.4% from the field, while also contributing only 5.5 assists to 2.6 turnovers.
+This can be explained by a compromised ankle, and great defensive pressure from the Rockets’ backcourt, but it did help the Rockets prolong the series, as did Reid’s impressive defense on Bird.
+However, great players adjust and perform when they’re most needed, and that’s exactly what Bird did by dominating in Game 6 and hitting a clutch three to regain the Celtics’ six-point lead with barely a minute left in the series.
+It was a big moment, but without Maxwell’s defense, rebounding, and efficient scoring since Game 3, the Celtics may have never even been in that situation.

 After keeping Malone on Maxwell for the first two games, the Rockets allowed him to score at will until Game 6, as they decided stopping Bird should be their top priority.
 Parish played well even if his 27.8 minutes per game average is due to constant foul trouble early on in the series, as the big man averaged 15 points per game on 50.6% shooting, as well as 7.7 rebounds and providing great defense, but Maxwell had the Celtics scoring-high with 17.7 points per game on a ridiculous 56.8% from the field; second on the team in rebounds with 9.5.
 Maxwell disappointed in Game 2, but Boston’s secondary option had his fun in the sun this series, walking away with a deserving Finals MVP that is often forgotten or purposely never mentioned.